Invincible season 2: Casting

-The season introduces new characters, notably Sterling K. Brown voicing Angstrom Levy, a villain with the ability to traverse dimensions.
-Jay Pharoah joins as Bulletproof, a superhero with invulnerability and flight capabilities, while Ben Schwartz voices Shapesmith, a Martian shapeshifter.
-Additional cast members include Clancy Brown as General Kregg, a high-ranking Viltrumite, and Shantel VanSanten as Anissa, a Viltrumite warrior.
-Seth Rogen returns as Allen the Alien, and Michael Dorn reprises his role as Battle Beast.
+The season also introduces new characters.
+Among the new characters introduced in the season is Sterling K. Brown, who provides the voice for Angstrom Levy, a supervillain who has the power of dimensional travel.
+Jay Pharoah is also introduced in the season as Bulletproof, a member of the Guardians of the Globe, who has the power of invincibility and flying.
+Ben Schwartz is introduced in the season as Shapesmith, a Martian who has the power of shapeshifting.
+Other new characters introduced in the season include Clancy Brown, who plays the role of General Kregg, a general in the Viltrumite army, and Shantel VanSanten, who plays the role of Anissa, a Viltrumite warrior.
+Seth Rogen reprises his role as Allen the Alien, while Michael Dorn reprises his role as Battle Beast.